shyampurk/brandcomp/Block/README.md

 Step 7 : Give the Name of the Event handler, Channel to communicate with the block and the option of when block <br>
          code should execute(Before of After publish of the message).
 ![alt-tag](https://github.com/shyampurk/brandcomp/blob/master/screenshots/Block/pb_7.png)
-Step 8 : Copy the block code in the text area from [here](https://github.com/shyampurk/brandcomp/blob/master/Block/main.js), and save it.
+Step 8 : Copy the block code in the text area from [here](https://github.com/shyampurk/brandcomp/blob/master/Block/main.js), and save it.<br>
 Step 9 : Click on the Start block button(top right) to start the block.
 ![alt-tag](https://github.com/shyampurk/brandcomp/blob/master/screenshots/Block/pb_8.png)